Color

 Text needs to contrast sufficiently against the background to be easy to read.

 Color contrast is defined as a ratio between two colors, with higher contrasts being more accessible.
-The Web Content Accessibility Guidelines state that the contrast ratio between two colors must be at least 4.5:1 for standard sized text, and at least 3:1 for large sized text.
-Large text is 18 pt. font or larger, or 14 pt. bold font or larger.
+The Web Content Accessibility Guidelines state that the contrast ratio between two colors must be at least 4.5:1 for standard sized text, and at least 3:1 for large text and other types of content, like UI controls or essential graphical elements.

 The default University of Oregon yellow and green colors do sufficiently contrast against each other, but many other combinations of university colors do not.
 For a chat showing which combinations of brand colors do and do not meet contrast requirements, visit the UO Color Contrast page.